12 Barriers To Innovation In Education

 4. District Programs

 District programs make sense on a district level.
-If you’re in charge of a system of schools, and you discover a program or platform that you believe would support learners and teacher in those schools, as a leader of that district, you have to make that happen.
+If you’re in charge of a system of schools, and you discover a program or platform that you believe would support learners and teachers in those schools, as a leader of that district, you have to make that happen.

 The challenge comes in application.
 These programs are necessarily comprehensive (or they’re not really programs).
-Whether they are for reading, testing, career readiness, or some other likely noble initiative, they can be far reaching in their integration.
+Whether they are for reading, testing, career readiness, or some other likely noble initiative, they can be far-reaching in their integration.
 Learner rosters, teacher schedules, access to school resources, professional development required, “district expectations,” hardware and software technology, curriculum mapping and instructional sequencing, and other areas can all be impacted by well-intended programs.

-At the district level it might be easy to say “Good!
+At the district level, it might be easy to say “Good!
 If everything’s impacted, that means it’s working!”
 Trouble is, there’s already more to do as an educator than there is time for.
 What makes a great teacher can often be not what they “put in,” but what they leave out—and how to hide that from those “holding them accountable.”
 Adding more programs that are tangled with everything else a teacher touches only guarantees that other things are going to fall by the wayside, including many of the same kinds of (often expensive) programs from the year before.

-And worse, by their very nature these kinds of programs rarely support innovation at the classroom level.
+And worse, by their very nature, these kinds of programs rarely support innovation at the classroom level.